 A vital part of the educational mission of this fellowship is to link the realities of direct service needs with larger social issues.
 The opportunity to concentrate on particular issues and work closely with various agency staff enhances the Fellow’s perspective in understanding both the work of the agency and the greater implications for society.
 Key to this experience is the opportunity to interact with the population the agency serves as a valuable foundation to understanding the genuine needs and concerns of people in vulnerable situations.

-Applicants for the Cunneen Fellowship program may choose from among any number of Trinity’s community partners, or may select a community service organization or NGO with prior approval of the fellowship committee.
-Applicants may choose an organization in an interest area such as poverty, homelessness, domestic violence, etc. or they may choose an organization with which they currently volunteer.
-As a Catholic college, we expect that any placement site would operate in keeping with the principles of Catholic Social Teaching such as human dignity, the right to participation, human rights and responsibilities.
+Applicants for the Cunneen Fellowship program may choose as a service site from among any number of Trinity’s community partners, or may select a community service organization or NGO (non-governmental agency).
+Applicants choose an organization/service site focused on areas of poverty, homelessness, domestic violence, etc. or they may choose an organization with which they currently volunteer.
+As a Catholic college, we expect that any placement site would operate in keeping with the principles of Catholic Social Teaching such as human dignity, the right to participation, human rights and responsibilities, and social justice.

 The placement site is expected to provide the Cunneen Fellow with an orientation to its organization, on-going direction, supervision and opportunities for feedback.
 The Site Supervisor, the Cunneen Fellow and the Director of Campus Ministry participate in a site visit and an evaluation process that includes details of the Fellows participation and the program process.
 The Cunneen Fellow, the Site Supervisor and the Director of Campus Ministry at Trinity Washington University sign a service learning agreement that outlines expectations of the Cunneen Fellowship.